Jwink3101/dfb/docs/cold_storage.md

 ## (Optional) Disable Refresh

 A regular refresh will break this workflow since the online storage won't have everything.
-So we use the [advanced setting](adv_settings.md):
 ```python
 disable_refresh = True
 ```